Marie Iitoyo

 Marie Iitoyo (飯豊 まりえ) is a Japanese actress and fashion model.

 Personal life

-Iitoyo was born on January 5, 1995 in Chiba, as an only child.
+Iitoyo was born on January 5, 1998 in Chiba, as an only child.
 She met Tina Tamashiro while in high school.
-Her goal was to star in a film together after graduating.
+Their goal was to star in a film together after graduating.
 They later co-starred in the drama Dark Girl.
-She is also good friends with Nanase Nishino.
+She is also good friends with actress Nanase Nishino.

 On May 16, 2024, Iitoyo and actor Issey Takahashi, who is eighteen years her senior, jointly announced through their respective agencies that they had registered their marriage.
 The couple revealed that they met on the set of the live-action adaptation of Thus Spoke Rohan Kishibe, in which they had co-starred.